 Jake Brian won the July 2019 Meepo Design Competition with his amazing T-shirt design.
 We took the opportunity and are featuring him as our rider of the month.

 He is based out of Sarasota, FL and works as a full time Creative Director (photographer & videographer) & influencer. (@jakebrian)

 Jake, how did you first hear about Meepo?

-I was looking for a great board that was cheaper than Boosted that I could use for fun that I would consistently use.
+I was looking for a great electric longboard that was cheaper than Boosted that I could use for fun that I would consistently use.
 I had no idea that Meepo made boards faster and more intuitive than Boosted and bought one as soon as I saw the specs and reviews.

 Describe your first ride.

 The day I got my first Meepo (V2) I was nothing short of exhilarated.
 I was going top speed within 20 minutes of riding it and knew that this would be something that changed my life.

 What do you like most about your Meepo?

 I love that my board turns on, on its own, that it is silent, accelerates faster than a Boosted board, and has awesome range.